emperwang/advanced-java-docs/docs/linux/selinux/4-SELinux-user.md

 guest_u: this User dont have access to X-window system(GUI) or networking and can't execute su/sudo command.
 xguest_u: this User has access to GUI and networking is available via Firefox browser.
 user_u: this user has more access than the guest accounts (GUI and networking), but can't switch users by running su or sudo.
-staff_u: Same rights as user_u, exceptt it can execute sudo command to have root privileges.
+staff_u: Same rights as user_u, except it can execute sudo command to have root privileges.
 sysadm_u: this suer is meant for running system services and not to be mapped to regular user accounts.

 ```